 Other Alabama Gambling Pages

-Alabama Online Gambling FAQ’s
+Legal Alabama Online Casinos

 Will AL Legalize Online Gambling In The Near Future?

 That’s a good question, and only time will tell.
 In 2021, the AL Senate passed a radical, sweeping gambling reform bill by a vote of 23-9 with strong bipartisan support.
 This would have legalized a state lottery, sports betting, and casino gambling.